xcart/xc5-manual/en/general_setup/new_upgrade.md

 Since the adoption by X-Cart of the [four-sequence versioning scheme](http://devs.x-cart.com/en/misc/x-cart_versions.html#x-cart-53x-versioning), in which the first two sequences of digits in the version identifier represent the major version, the third sequence - the minor version, and the fourth sequence - the build version (bugfix release), we had to change X-Cart's upgrade system a little bit to accomodate the changes.
 As a result, X-Cart now uses two types of upgrades:

-   * **major upgrade** - an upgrade resulting in the increase of the first three sequences of digits in the version number (for example, an upgrade from 5.0.13 to 5.1.3, or from 5.2.16 to 5.2.20, or from 5.3.1.6 to 5.3.2.0);
+   * **major upgrade** - an upgrade resulting in the increase of the first three sequences of digits in the version number (major/minor version numbers); for example, an upgrade from 5.0.13 to 5.1.3, or from 5.2.16 to 5.2.20, or from 5.3.1.6 to 5.3.2.0.

-   * **minor update** - an update resulting in the increase of the build version number (for example, an update involving the change of the version number from 5.3.1.3 to 5.3.1.6).
+   * **minor update** - an update resulting in the increase of the fourth sequence (build version number); for example, an update involving the change of the version number from 5.3.1.3 to 5.3.1.6.

 The type of upgrade reflects the significance of changes that the upgrade implements.
 A major upgrade provides both new features and bugfixes.
 A minor update provide only bugfixes.
 The new features implemented by a major upgrade rely on major changes of the core, which means that the interfaces of classes and the signatures of methods change.
 It does not happen during a minor update.
 Consequently, a minor update does not require any change in the modules, whereas a major upgrade does require module compatibility changes.